This post was most recently updated on November 16th, 2018

 - 7. The British invaded and ruled Manila for two years (1762-1764).

-- 8. In 16th century Manila, the Muslims were the ruling class while the Tagalogs were considered inferior.
+- 8. In the 16th century Manila, the Muslims were the ruling class while the Tagalogs were considered inferior.

 - 9. Dwight D. Eisenhower almost became Quezon City’s first chief of police.